 1. Create open communication

-When HealthMarkets, a health insurance agency, underwent a digital transformation five years ago in response to the Affordable Care Act, the company had to act quickly, said Michael Stahl, executive vice president and chief marketing officer at the agency.
+When HealthMarkets, a health insurance agency, underwent a successful transformation five years ago in response to the Affordable Care Act, the company had to act quickly, said Michael Stahl, executive vice president and chief marketing officer at the agency.

 "Despite minor hiccups along the way here and there, ensuring that we openly communicated the end goal ... helped us stay on track and complete the transformation effectively," Stahl said.